Linear motor

 A linear motor is an electric motor that has had its stator and rotor "unrolled", thus, instead of producing a torque (rotation), it produces a linear force along its length.
 However, linear motors are not necessarily straight.
 Characteristically, a linear motor's active section has ends, whereas more conventional motors are arranged as a continuous loop.

+Linear motors are used by the millions in high accuracy CNC machining and in industrial robots.
+In 2024, this market was USD 1.8 billion.

 A typical mode of operation is as a Lorentz-type actuator, in which the applied force is linearly proportional to the current and the magnetic field $(\vec F = I \vec L \times \vec B)$.

-Linear motors are by far most commonly found in high accuracy engineering applications.
-It is a thriving field of applied research with dedicated scientific conferences and engineering text books.

 Many designs have been put forward for linear motors, falling into two major categories, low-acceleration and high-acceleration linear motors.
 Low-acceleration linear motors are suitable for maglev trains and other ground-based transportation applications.
-High-acceleration linear motors are normally rather short, and are designed to accelerate an object to a very high speed, for example see the coilgun.
+High-acceleration linear motors are normally rather short, and are designed to accelerate an object to a very high speed; for example, see the coilgun.

-High-acceleration linear motors are typically used in studies of hypervelocity collisions, as weapons, or as mass drivers for spacecraft propulsion.
+High-acceleration linear motors are used in studies of hypervelocity collisions, as weapons, or as mass drivers for spacecraft propulsion.
 They are usually of the AC linear induction motor (LIM) design with an active three-phase winding on one side of the air-gap and a passive conductor plate on the other side.
 However, the direct current homopolar linear motor railgun is another high acceleration linear motor design.
 The low-acceleration, high speed and high power motors are usually of the linear synchronous motor (LSM) design, with an active winding on one side of the air-gap and an array of alternate-pole magnets on the other side.
 These magnets can be permanent magnets or electromagnets.
 The motor for the Shanghai maglev train, for instance, is an LSM.

 Types

 Brushless

 Brushless linear motors are members of the Synchronous motor family.
 They are typically used in standard linear stages or integrated into custom, high performance positioning systems.
-Invented in late 1980s by Anwar Chitayat at Anorad Corporation, now Rockwell Automation, and helped improving throughput and quality of industrial manufacturing processes.
+Invented in the late 1980s by Anwar Chitayat at Anorad Corporation, now Rockwell Automation, and helped improve the throughput and quality of industrial manufacturing processes.

 Brush

-Brush (electric) linear motors were used in industrial automation applications prior to the invention of Brushless linear motors.
-Compared with three phase Brushless motors, which are typically being used today, brush motors operates with a single phase.
-Brush linear motors have lower cost since they do not need moving cables and three phase servo drives.
+Brushed linear motors were used in industrial automation applications prior to the invention of Brushless linear motors.
+Compared with three-phase brushless motors, which are typically being used today, brush motors operate on a single phase.
+Brush linear motors have a lower cost since they do not need moving cables or three-phase servo drives.
 However, they require higher maintenance since their brushes wear out.